opendatahub-io/odh-manifests/odhseldon/README.md

 Seldon component subscribes to Seldon certified operator, which in turn issues an install of the Seldon certified operator in the namespace.

 ### Folders
-There are is one main folders in the Seldon component
+There is one main folder in the Seldon component
 1. cluster: contains the subscription to the Seldon operator